This article tracks an email conversation between me and Chip Porter of www.chipporteralaska.com

 Ahhh! to be able to afford them both -and the filters!!

 I was corresponding with Wally Pacholka the other day (if you aren’t familiar with Wally, Google him up you’ll love his work) and he amazed me by telling me he uses a Nikon 14-24 on his Canon bodies and that it’s a killer combination so I started looking at the prospects of using Nikons incredible 24mm 1.4 lens and thought you might be interested in my findings.
-I’m going to do more research but these links at Ken Rockwell’s site are certainly eye openers.
+I’m going to do more research but these links are certainly eye openers.
 Less coma, sharper wide open etc.

 It’s crazy expensive but we only want to buy one more of these lenses right?
 Don’t want to have to buy Canon’s 24L lll if it ever comes out.